ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 **Tiered Mode + Auto-pilot Interaction:**
 If tiered mode enabled AND auto-pilot enabled:
-- Auto-pilot waits for ALL tier windows to open before auto-balancing/sending
+- Auto-pilot balances when pool hits capacity - **does NOT wait for lower tiers**
-- **What if pool fills with A+B before C opens?** Pool is "full" but auto-pilot WAITS until C window opens
+- Tiered booking = "priority access" for higher tiers, not "hold spots for everyone"
-- After C opens, if still full → auto-balance + send
+- **Example:** Pool fills with A+B at 18/18 → auto-balance + send immediately
-- If C players join and push capacity → normal waitlist rules apply
+- Lower tier players who join late go to waitlist (normal rules)
-- **UI copy:** "18/18 confirmed • Tier C opens in 6h" (so players know it's not stuck)
+- **Why:** Waiting for all tiers causes "Tier C flood" chaos when 10 casuals pile in after window opens

 **`is_pool_closed` + Auto-pilot Interaction:**
 If `is_pool_closed = true`, auto-pilot is PAUSED: